arclabs561/ai-visual-test/docs/research/RESEARCH_UPDATE_2025.md

 ## Executive Summary

-This document identifies **critical missing research** that should be incorporated into `ai-browser-test` based on comprehensive analysis of 2024-2025 papers.
+This document identifies **critical missing research** that should be incorporated into `ai-visual-test` based on comprehensive analysis of 2024-2025 papers.
 Several important papers and methodologies were not previously documented.

 ## Critical Missing Papers